SelfishGene/SFHQ-T2I-dataset/README.md

 Images in the `{output_db_folder}/images` directory
 A `SFHQ_T2I_dataset.csv` file in the `output_db_folder` containing information about each generated image

-## Notes on the Models
+## Notes on the text-to-image models used

-The dalle images are very bad, possibly on purpuse to avoid scandals related to face images, and the openai api is changing the prompt you request to it's own prompts without asking, so we lack even basic control.
-I strongly suggest not to use it.
-It is more expensive than the other options and the results are not as good.
+The dalle images are very bad, this is possibly done on purpose from openai point of view to avoid scandals related to face images.
+Also, the openai api is changing the prompt you request to its own prompts without the ability to cancel this edit, so we lack even basic control.
+Therefore, I strongly suggest not to use it.
+I initially planned to generate much more images from the Dalle-3 model due to its prompt adherence, but there appears to be a specific issue with face images.
+It is also more expensive than the other options like the Flux models and the results are not as good.

-Both Flux1.pro and Flux1.dev are very good.
+Both Flux1.pro and Flux1.dev are very very good.
 SDXL and schnell are also good and way cheaper, but they are not as good as the pro and dev models.
-SDXL has it's own unique style, especially in its textures, but it's global structure is sometimes flawed.
+SDXL has its own unique style, especially in its textures, but its global image structure is sometimes flawed.
 Schnell is similar to the pro and dev models at the global structure of the image, but it is not as sharp and the textures are not always photorealistic.
+A small fraction of the generated images appear like 3D models and paintings.
+I've kept them in the dataset despite not being the main focus of the dataset, because the main goal is increasing entropy.

 ## Privacy